Gum Disease Therapy in Honolulu, HI

 Did you know that 50% of American adults suffer from periodontal (gum) disease?
-However, the good news is that we can take steps toward preventing gum disease and keeping our natural teeth for a lifetime.
+This may seem like a huge percentage, but the good news is that we can take steps toward preventing gum disease and keeping our natural teeth for a lifetime.

 What Is Periodontal/Gum Disease?